 The School of Humanities and Social Sciences strengthens a traditional sphere and links it with the future.
-The School of Culture, Media and Society builds a bold new sphere of the humanities and cultural sciences, creating new forms of study.
-The following introduces the distinctive features of the educational programs and curriculum of each of these schools.
+The following introduces the distinctive features of the educational programs and curriculum of this schools.

 Characteristic 1 Educational objectives and curriculum with a well-defined vision of the humanities and cultural sciences; Clusters of diverse, high-quality seminars and semester seminars

-The School of Culture, Media and Society and the School of Humanities and Social Sciences respond appropriately to the demands of the age.
-The School of Culture, Media and Society boldly develops new, interdisciplinary areas that respond to the demands of society and the trends of scholarship.
-The School of Humanities and Social Sciences carries on traditional fields of scholarship while pursuing new developments.
-Both schools have clear concepts and visions, which are reflected in diverse, high-quality groups of seminars and in the curriculum as a whole, creating schools which are entirely new in nature.
+The School of Humanities and Social Sciences respond appropriately to the demands of the age.
+This school carries on traditional fields of scholarship while pursuing new developments.
+Futhermore, this school has clear concepts and visions, which are reflected in diverse, high-quality groups of seminars and in the curriculum as a whole, creating schools which are entirely new in nature.

 Characteristic 2 An unprecedented, diverse variety of courses (“Bridge Courses”)